snap-stanford/snap-python/doc/source/reference/GetWccSzCnt.rst

 GetWccSzCnt
 '''''''''''

-.. function:: GetWccSzCnt(Graph, WccSzCnt)
+.. function:: GetWccSzCnt()

-Returns a distribution of weakly connected component sizes.
+A graph method that returns a distribution of weakly connected component sizes.

 Parameters:

-- *Graph*: graph (input)
+- None
-	A Snap.py graph or a network.

-- *WccSzCnt*: :class:`TIntPrV`, a vector of (int, int) pairs (output) Vector of pairs (number of nodes in the component, number of such components).

 Return Value:

-- None
+- *WccSzCnt*: :class:`TIntPrV`, a vector of (int, int) pairs Vector of pairs (number of nodes in the component, number of such components).

 The following example shows how to get the distribution of weakly-connected component sizes in